defi-wonderland/youdusa-rs/README.md

 This tool handles a Medusa execution and, if a property fails, generate a foundry test for the corresponding call sequence.

+`youdusa run` start a medusa fuzz campaign (+ opt arbs- todo), generating foundry tests on the fly.
+Warning, sometimes medusa don't log a failing sequence and instead just stops fuzzing... (todo: handle sighint -> send sigint to medusa, gen tests, and exit)

+todo:
+`youdusa open` generate reproducer based on a stdout log of a previous execution (easiest is to indicate a log dir in the medusa.json, which will duplicate the ouput - alternative is redirecting stdout to a file)

+todo:
+compatible with Echidna too

 Example:
 ```markdown